 User experience is heavily dependent on underlying technical structure, and those structural choices are often dictated by usability.
-To navigate the possibilities of native, hybrid, and responsive designs – and the myriad of backend services that support them, UX designers must have an intimate knowledge of the limits to which they can push app performance.
-Only then can they make educated, value-driven decisions about experiences.
+To navigate the possibilities of native, hybrid, and responsive designs and the myriad backend services that support them, UX designers must have an intimate knowledge of the limits to which they can push app performance.
+This report will help designers make educated, value-driven decisions about app experiences.